chebrolusai/crypto-rsa/README.md

   3. A Miller-Rabin primality test is performed on the given number.
 The test works well for large prime numbers compared to the traditional approach and is not compute intensive.

   <b>Note:</b> _Miller-Rabin primality is a probabilistic test that tells whether a number is likely prime.
 This test is not deterministic and there couble be a very small probability of error._

+- ### Public and Private keys

+  Using the prime numbers, the program then generates a modulus <b>N</b> and the Euler's Totient.
+The larger the prime numbers, the harder they are to crack.

+  1. It then finds and selects a co-prime number using GCD ( greatest common divisor )
+  2. The encryption key E has the following properties

+     - _1 < E < EULER_TOTIENT_
+     - Co-prime with EULER_TOTIENT and N

+  3. The decryption key D is found using the Extended Euclidean Algorithm.

+  4. These keys are then stored into the files <b> public_key.rsa </b> and <b> private_key.rsa </b>